hav4ik/hav4ik.github.io/articles/_posts/2021-06-14-deep-metric-learning-survey.md

     {{ site.url }}/articles/images/2021-06-14-deep-metric-learning-survey/arcface_network_arch.png
 {% endcapture %}
 {% capture imcaption_net_gem_af %}
-  Fig 13: The variants of this architecture were used by all teams in the top 100.
+  The variants of this architecture were used by all teams in the top 100.
 {% endcapture %}
 {% include gallery images=imblock_net_gem_af cols=1 caption=imcaption_net_gem_af%}